 Where to eat

-There's definitely an overlap between “what to do” and what to eat” in Brooklyn — eating is one of my favorite things to do here.
+There’s definitely an overlap between “what to do” and “where to eat” in Brooklyn — eating is one of my favorite activities here.

-A great way to save on food is to check out some of the growing number of food halls that are taking over outdoor public expanses or derelict warehouse spaces, and offering nearly every imaginable cuisine at prices reflective of no storefronts and shared operating costs.
+A great way to save on food is to check out some of the growing number of food halls and markets that are taking over derelict warehouse spaces as well as outdoor public expanses.
+They offer nearly every imaginable cuisine at prices reflective of shared operating costs and no storefronts.

-These include the originator of this practice, Smorgasburg, with more than 100 carefully selected vendors operating outdoors on weekends in nearby Williamsburg and Prospect Park (easy subway rides from the Borough Hall stations), from spring through fall, and indoors in winter in the Atlantic Mall across from the Barclay's Center where Flatbush and Atlantic intersect.
+These include the originator of this practice, Smorgasburg, with more than 100 carefully selected vendors operating outdoors on weekends from spring through fall in nearby Williamsburg and Prospect Park.
+Both locations are easy subway rides from the Borough Hall stations; you could even a walk to the latter.

-Dekalb Market Hall is open year round, every day, and features more than 40 vendors, with a nod toward the ethnic diversity indigenous to Brooklyn.
-It is located in the heart of our triangle, tucked within the Fulton Mall discount shopping/department store mecca.
+Dekalb Market Hall is open every day year-round and features more than 40 vendors, with a nod toward the ethnic diversity indigenous to Brooklyn.
+It’s located in the heart of our triangle, tucked within Fulton Mall, the discount shopping and department store mecca.

 A walk along Atlantic Avenue will present myriad Arabic markets for Middle Eastern delicacies, most famously offered by Sahadi’s and the Damascus Bakery, both on the block between Court and Clinton streets.

-Further down Atlantic, toward the waterfront, just a half block in on Henry Street and into the Cobble Hill section, is an authentic, affordable Roman eatery called Lillo Cucina Italiana that's tucked into a cozy space and considered one of Brooklyn's best kept secrets.
+Farther down Atlantic, toward the waterfront and just a half block in on Henry Street and into the Cobble Hill section, is an authentic, affordable and absurdly casual Roman eatery called Lillo Cucina Italiana that’s tucked into a cozy space and considered one of Brooklyn’s best kept secrets.
 (Shhhh!)

 And for the classic Brooklyn experience, Junior’s Restaurant and Bakery on Flatbush Avenue has been serving up world-class cheesecake and overstuffed sandwiches since 1950.